 Can You Trust Social Media Platforms and Companies?

-As social media platforms become more and more popular, people are beginning to question how much they can trust them.
+As social media sites become more and more popular along with the growing use of online platforms, people are beginning to question how much they can trust them.
 After all, these platforms are run by companies that are profit-driven, and that means that they may not always have our best interests at heart.
 In addition, the personal data that we share on these platforms is often used to target us with ads and other content, which can be a little creepy.

 Social media platforms have also supported the growth and reach of conspiracy theorists too.
 Conspiracies such as there being a “Deep State“, tracking devices from Covid-19 vaccines, 9/11 conspiracies, QAnon, 5G spreading Covid-19 and more.

-Lately, Twitter has led the way in introducing payment for blue tick verification.
-Facebook and their Instagram service have followed suite and charge a premium for enhanced account verification.
+Lately, X has led the way in introducing payment for blue tick verification.
+Facebook and their Instagram service have followed suit and charge a premium for enhanced account verification.
 What’s interesting, is that by linking your identity to a bank account, the industry is in effect confirming that they can’t fully protect accounts and secure them without getting deeply personal information.
-It’s an interesting move, and one that might spell the end of the free social media accounts as we know them.
+It’s an interesting move and one that might spell the end of the free social media accounts as we know them.